How does a Loan Trust work?

 Under an Absolute trust, the amount waived (if not exempt) creates a PET which after seven years from the date of the deed of waiver becomes exempt from IHT.
 If the settlor dies within the seven years, the PET becomes chargeable.

-Discretionary trusts may also be subject to periodic charges every 10 years and exit charges which are explained in our Estate Planning Guide on our website.
+Discretionary trusts may also be subject to periodic charges every 10 years and exit charges.
 Bear in mind however in the case of a loan trust that the assessable amount would be the bond value, less the outstanding loan.
-Form IHT100d is used to report to HMRC regarding the
+Form IHT100d is used to report to HMRC regarding the 10 year anniversary charge unless the ‘excepted settlement’ rules apply.
+These rules state that reporting is not required where the ‘value’ does not exceed 80% of the nil rate band.
+For reporting purposes, the ‘value’ is simply the bond value and is not the bond value less the outstanding loan.
+For example

 ||Outstanding loan||Value for IHT purposes||Reporting required?|